Generalized Bell inequalities and frustrated spin systems: Inequalities and spin systems

 The state of the spin system $\Sigma$ is described by $N$ unit vectors $\vec{s}_\mu,\;\mu=1,\ldots,N$.
 Moreover, the set of spins is divided into two disjoint subsets, $\{1,\ldots,N\}={\mathcal A}\, \stackrel{.}{\cup}\,{\mathcal B}$, such that the Hamiltonian of $\Sigma$ can be written in the form

-where the $J_{\mu\nu}$ are real coupling coefficients.
+where the $J_{\mu\nu}$ are real coupling coefficients, some of which may vanish.
 The minimum of the Hamiltonian (\ref{G10}) is called the ground state energy $-E_0$.\\ The corresponding Ising model has states described by numbers $s_\mu=\pm 1,\;\mu=1,\ldots,N$ and an Ising Hamiltonian

 with the minimum $-E_0^{(I)}$, the Ising ground state energy.
 In both cases, the values of the Hamiltonian change their sign under the spin flip transformation $\vec{s}_\mu\mapsto - \vec{s}_\mu$, resp. $s_\mu\mapsto -s_\mu$, $\mu\in{\mathcal A}$.\\